How do I ingest and visualize the AWS Cost and Usage Report (CUR) into Amazon QuickSight?

 - Check that the URL of the manifest file that you copied over is located in the QuickSight folder.
 Each service folder must have its own manifest file.

-If you have multiple AWS accounts under the same organization, make sure that you have proper access rights from the master account.
-This report is only available to the master account owner and any users that are granted access by the master account.
-For more information, see Consolidated Billing for Organizations.
+If you have multiple AWS accounts under the same organization, make sure that you have proper access rights from the management account.
+This report is only available to the management account owner and any users that are granted access by the management account.
+For more information, see Consolidated billing for AWS Organizations.